How Do I Create an Effective Connecticut Parenting Plan for My Divorce?

 Understanding Connecticut's Parenting Plan Requirements

-Essential Components of a Connecticut Parenting Plan
+What Should a Connecticut Parenting Plan Template Include?

 Physical Custody and Residential Schedule